 After learning the complexities of the private investigation job industry, you will need to develop practical skills in various areas.
 The most important areas are Desk Investigations, Pre-surveillance, surveillance, mobile vehicle surveillance, on-foot surveillance, obtaining evidence, and litigious reporting.
 To learn Desk Investigations, you will need to understand what is a Desk Investigation, Desk Investigation nomenclature, corroborated/ circumstantial evidence, The Evidence Document, The Desk Investigators Mindset, Google Basics for North America, and social media search basics for North America.
 Surveillance will be the largest subject to learn.
 Under this field you should learn about setting up a proper surveillance vehicle, surveillance spot checks, and surveillance set ups for various investigative operations.

-As a Private Investigator, you will spend the majority of your time performing investigations solo.
+As an Ontario Private Investigator, you will spend the majority of your time performing investigations solo.
 This is why learning single person surveillance is crucial.
 Furthermore, you will occasionally work in surveillance teams, so you will need to learn how to perform surveillance with two or more surveillance operatives.
 Private Investigators perform a lot of their surveillance jobs from a surveillance vehicle, but also on foot, you will need to learn this also.
 The entire reason Private Investigators are hired, is to obtain evidence.
 Obviously, learning how to obtain evidence, mostly in video form, is a must.
 As a Private Investigator, you will need to obtain quality video that is litigious and that will satisfy your client.
 At the end of all this, you will need to learn how to create an investigative report that will most likely be used in litigation.
 After you learn all of this, you will have no trouble getting a job and becoming a successful Private Investigator.